oliver-mcf/lvis_project/README.md

     lfid:    LVIS flight ID integer.
     shotN:   LVIS shot number for this flight.

-The data is read as:
+The class is initialised as follows:

     from readLVIS import readLVIS
     LVIS = readLVIS(filename)